eclipse-openj9/openj9-docs/docs/introduction.md

 OpenJDK uses the in-built Java cryptographic implementation by default.
 However, native cryptographic implementations typically provide better performance.
 OpenSSL is a native open source cryptographic toolkit for Transport Layer Security (TLS) and
 Secure Sockets Layer (SSL) protocols, which is well established and used with many enterprise applications.
-The OpenSSL V1.1.x implementation is currently supported for the Digest, CBC, and GCM algorithms.
+The OpenSSL V1.1.x implementation is currently supported for the Digest, CBC, GCM, and RSA algorithms.

-OpenSSL support is enabled by default for all three supported algorithms.
-If you want to limit support to one or two of these algorithms, a number of system properties are available for tuning the implementation.
+OpenSSL support is enabled by default for all these supported algorithms.
+If you want to limit support to specific algorithms, a number of system properties are available for tuning the implementation.

 Each algorithm can be disabled individually by setting the following system properties on the command line: